gkushang/cucumber-html-reporter/README.md

 Let's get you started:

-1. Install the package through npm
+1. Install the package through npm or yarn
 2. Create an index.js and specify the options.
 Example of `bootstrap` theme:

 ```js